 This Agreement does NOT guarantee any quantity of Goods to be delivered by Vendor during the Term of Agreement.

-Purchaser and Customer are free to deal with any other Supplier during the Term of Agreement.
+Purchaser is free to deal with any other Supplier during the Term of Agreement.

 The Goods provided by Vendor under this Agreement have been designed and manufactured to Houston Pipeline specifications for exclusive projects.